auryan898/BrickPi3_Java/README.md

 there is no BrickPi3 HAT attached to your Raspberry Pi:

     detect error: get_manufacturer failed.
 Perhaps the BrickPi3 is not connected, or the address is incorrect.

+## Re-Building the Java code with SWIG

+If you wish to rebuild the Java code, it can be done by running the build.sh file on a Raspberry Pi:

+    sh ./build.sh

+This can only be done after installing SWIG 4.0, and it must be done on a Raspberry Pi running Raspbian.

+**Warning:** this action will also overwrite the automatic library loading and extraction tool built in to the auto-generated Java code (will provide a fix for this at a later date).